rixx/books.rixx.de/data/reviews/terry-pratchett/the-last-continent/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: terry-pratchett/interesting-times
+  text: The previous Rincewind book.
+- book: terry-pratchett/carpe-jugulum
+  text: The next Discworld book.
 - book: terry-pratchett/jingo
-  text: The previous book in the series.
+  text: The previous Discworld book.
-- book: terry-pratchett/carpe-jugulum
-  text: The next book in the series.
 - book: terry-pratchett/the-color-of-magic
-  text: The first book in the series.
+  text: The first Discworld book.
 review:
   date_read:
   - 2009-05-01
   rating: 3
 ---
+This is the last of the Rincewind books that I've read.
+There's technically *The Last Hero* and *Unseen Academicals* waiting for me but I couldn't be bothered.
+Though, surprisingly, I found this one more bearable than the others, if only by a little.
+I should talk to an Australian about it, I guess.